-- Proposed renewal of existing Safe, Clean Water Program to ensure continued local funding for vital projects benefitting the community - Updates existing projects and adds new projects to address changing conditions and align with the community's needs - Adds a new priority to better reflect what is important to the community - Continues independent monitoring of the proposed Safe, Clean Water Program with all expenditures published annually and external independent audits - Maintains current parcel tax rate - Based on input from thousands of county residents and stakeholders challenges in continuing to provide safe, clean drinking water, as well as flood protection and environmental stewardship on behalf of the community.
+- Proposed renewal of existing Safe, Clean Water Program to ensure continued local funding for vital projects benefitting the community - Updates existing projects and adds new projects to address changing conditions and align with the community's needs - Adds a new priority to better reflect what is important to the community - Continues independent monitoring of the proposed Safe, Clean Water Program with all expenditures published annually and external independent audits - Maintains current parcel tax rate - Based on input from thousands of county residents and stakeholders continuing to provide safe, clean drinking water, as well as flood protection and environmental stewardship on behalf of the community.
 Addressing these challenges and meeting future water needs requires realigning and expanding upon the 2012 Safe, Clean Water Program and renewing it.

 To develop this newly proposed Safe, Clean Water Program, Valley Water conducted an extensive outreach effort engaging thousands of community members and stakeholders.

-The outreach tools include a dedicated Safe, Clean Water website; online community surveys that were conducted in English, Spanish, Vietnamese and Chinese and received more than 15,000 responses; more than 75 in-person and virtual presentations reaching more than 1,000 residents; telephone town halls and webinars; and a Blue-Ribbon Forum for stakeholders and community leaders.
+The outreach tools include a dedicated Safe, Clean Water website; online community surveys that were conducted in English, Spanish, Vietnamese and Chinese and received more than 17,050 responses; more than 75 in-person and virtual presentations reaching more than 2,800 residents; telephone town halls and webinars; and a Blue-Ribbon Forum for stakeholders and community leaders.

-There are several key themes that staff heard from numerous stakeholder meetings, including the Blue-Ribbon Forum and other community feedback received to date that has helped shape certain elements within the proposed Safe, Clean Water Program renewal.
-These concepts include: keeping the proposed community-preferred program flexible enough to adapt to emerging challenges or situations that arise, while planning for long-term needs; protecting and ensuring water supply reliability, repairing aging infrastructure, bolstering resources for long-term maintenance, operations and mitigation needs; supporting more multi-benefit projects and incorporating climate change adaptation strategies across projects; supporting trash and homeless encampment cleanups; expanding grant funding for hydration stations, water conservation grants, pollution prevention, and wildlife habitat/open space, as well as streamlining and providing increased access to smaller organizations, technology start-ups and individuals; continuing support for environmental stewardship, habitat restoration; and supporting flood protection projects to protect communities from flooding.
+There are several key themes that staff heard in numerous stakeholder meetings, including the Blue-Ribbon Forum, that have helped shape certain elements within the proposed Safe, Clean Water Program renewal.
+These concepts include: keeping the proposed community-preferred program flexible enough to adapt to emerging challenges, while planning for long-term needs; protecting and ensuring water supply reliability, repairing aging infrastructure, bolstering resources for long-term maintenance, operations and mitigation needs; supporting more multi-benefit projects and incorporating climate change adaptation strategies across projects;

+supporting trash and homeless encampment cleanups; expanding grant funding for hydration stations, water conservation, pollution prevention, and wildlife habitat/open space, as well as streamlining the process and providing increased access to smaller organizations, technology startups and individuals; continuing support for environmental stewardship and habitat restoration; and supporting flood protection projects to protect communities from flooding.

-The result of this six-month public engagement effort is a draft community-preferred program that looks to update and enhance the Safe, Clean Water Program, which is the basis of this report.
+The result of this six-month public engagement effort is a draft community-preferred program that would update, enhance and renew the Safe, Clean Water Program, and is presented in this report.

 The proposed Safe, Clean Water Program renewal would continue to honor prior commitments made under the 2012 Safe, Clean Water Program in carrying forward all active projects and meeting associated KPIs.
-It would continue the current five priorities and proposes to add a sixth new priority based on community input and feedback gathered.
-Below is a summary list of the six priorities, with an emphasis on key efforts that are now enhanced or new under each priority, building upon existing projects slated to continue.
+It would continue the current five priorities and proposes to add a sixth priority based on community input and feedback.
+Below is a summary list of the six priorities, emphasizing key efforts that are now enhanced or new under each priority.
+The proposed priorities also build upon existing projects that would continue.